wso2/docs-mi/en/docs/learn/examples/hl7-examples/file-transfer-using-hl7.md

 1. Use an HL7 client (such as <b>HAPI</b>) to send a message to the port specified by the `transport.hl7.Port` parameter.
 2. See that the message is successfully saved to the file system specified as the endpoint.

-## Transferring messages from HL7 to FTP
+## Transfer messages from HL7 to FTP

 The following configuration is similar to the previous example, but it illustrates how to process files between an HL7 endpoint and files accessed through FTP.